-Be ready to cover implementation of standard CS algorithms using idiomatic mobile Java, Kotlin, Obj-C or Swift and have awareness of your chosen language's strengths and shortcomings.
-You should know how to:
+Native: Be ready to cover implementation of standard CS algorithms using idiomatic mobile Java, ObjC or Swift, and have awareness of chosen language strengths and shortcomings.

-- Split tasks in a UI-friendly way (e.g. threading/GCD, not stopping the UI thread, etc.) - Structure APKs for a large application, managing permissions - Build offline functionality - Leverage Intents and Intent Filters
+- How to split tasks in a UI-friendly way (e.g. threading/GCD, not stopping the UI thread, etc.) - Structuring APKs for a large application, managing permissions (Android) - Building offline functionality (Android) - Leveraging Intents and Intent Filters (Android)

-Focus on translating ideas to code.
-You should grasp basic data structures available in Foundation (NSArray, NSDictionary, NSSet) and block usage (no, you don't have the memorize the block syntax!).
-Demonstrate the ability to write code to do client/server interactions and understand limitations and system behaviors.
+iOS: Focus on translating ideas to code.
+You should demonstrate an ability to grasp some basic data structures available in Foundation (NSArray, NSDictionary, NSSet) and block usage (no, you don't have the memorize the block syntax!).
+Show ability to write code to do client/server interactions and understand limitations and system behaviors.
 Understand key language features like memory management model, object-oriented features, protocols, delegates, categories, Grand Central Dispatch and performance.
-You should also demonstrate ability to create screens in UlKit, understanding of View Controller concepts, UlView structure and best practices.
+Demonstrate ability to create screens in UIKit, understanding of View Controller concepts, UIView structure and best practices.
 Understand how to create a view controller and layout subviews.

-Front End or Mobile Design Interview - Design questions are used to assess a candidate's ability to combine knowledge, theory, experience and judgement toward solving a real-world engineering problem.
+Front End/Mobile Design Interview: Design guestions are used to assess a candidate's ability to combine knowledge, theory, experience and judgement toward solving a real-world engineering problem.
 Sample topics include Web App, Mobile App and API design (where the front-end and the back-end meet).